Nix-ml-journey/Dataview_Streamlit/README.md

 I also use Cursor to help me with coding.
 The project structure will evolve over time as development continues.

-## Update for the things that I made
+## Update for the things that I update.

-I have removed the duplicated column in the dataset while displaying in the Streamlit app, and I have changed the method of reading the dataset so that now the selected model is working properly.
-I also added a folder called "results" so that no matter which model is used, it will create a JSON output named "R1_{MODEL_NAME}.json".
+I have added a progress bar to the Streamlit app that will display during the model training process.